gettis/tlsscout/README.md

 collected by the tlsscout instance is public without logging in.
 Set to false to require login to see stuff.

 By default ENABLE_SIGNUP is true which means new accounts can be created.
-Change to False to prevent new signups.
+Changes to False to prevent new signups.